saio-fr/apidocs/docs/javascript-api.md

 #### Set operator group `saio.config('chat.setOperatorGroup', string)`

-Sets the preferred operator group a user on this page should be affected to.
+Sets the preferred operator group for a chat conversation on this page.
+If an operator member of this group is available to chat, incomming visitor chats on this page will be affected to him.

 Pass the group id as a parametter.

 Note: the group id can be found by clicking on a group in the group configuration page at http://lily.saio.fr/users#groups (you have to be logged in as an admin to get there)